nopnop2002/esp-idf-mpu6050-dmp/pysimverse/README.md

 <img width="1244" height="677" alt="Image" src="https://github.com/user-attachments/assets/b1297dbc-e92b-4c18-9f93-2ca9d04a883c" />

 You control the drone by tilting the IMU.
+Pitch-down is a forward movement.
+Pitch-up is a backward movement.
 <img width="1244" height="677" alt="Image" src="https://github.com/user-attachments/assets/c049b19a-9d8d-4b09-a729-c067b5be28d7" />

 Press the Esc key or the q key to land the drone.